toppyy/assembly/README.md

 ## Programs

 ### HowManyLines.asm
 Counts the number of lines (= LF-characters) in a file.
 The filename is prompted.
 The "last line" is not included (last byte of file is not LF).
-At the moment only characters up to 100 000 are counted as I've yet to implement a file buffer.
+The input is buffered in as 100 000 character chunks.
 Needs to be linked with `ASCII.asm` (see below).

 To assemble under `out/`: